DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFilterBuilder/1 Configuration/fields/fields.md

 Configures fields.

 ---
-This option accepts an array of objects, each configuring a filter condition's appearance.
+This property accepts an array of objects, each configuring a filter condition's appearance.
 Each condition consists of a data field, operation and value.
 A logical operation can combine conditions on the same level in a group.

 ![DevExtreme HTML5 JavaScript Filter Builder Fields](/images/FilterBuilder/visual_elements/fields.png)